WEITLi/step-audio_training/README.md

 </div>

 ### Generalization on Closed-Source Models.
-- Step-Audio-EditX still achieves outstanding results on closed-source models, such as GPT-4o-mini-TTS, Eleven_Multilingual_v2, Doubao-Seed-TTS-2.0, and MiniMax-speech-2.6-hd, as shown in the table below (**sub** means Substitution).

-- For emotion and speaking style editing task, the intensity of emotion and speaking style is markedly enhanced as the number of iterative rounds progresses.

-- For the paralinguistic editing task, Step-Audio-EditX achieves comparable paralinguistic fidelity after a single iteration, matching the performance of native content synthesized directly by closed-source models .
+- For emotion and speaking style editing, the built-in voices of leading closed-source systems possess considerable in-context capabilities, allowing them to partially convey the emotions in the text.
+After a single editing round with Step-Audio-EditX, the emotion and style accuracy across all voice models exhibited significant improvement.
+Further enhancement was observed over the next two iterations, robustly demonstrating our model's strong generalization.

+- For paralinguistic editing, after editing with Step-Audio-EditX, the performance of paralinguistic reproduction is comparable to that achieved by the built-in voices of closed-source models when synthesizing native paralinguistic content directly. (**sub** means replacement of paralinguistic tags with native words)

 <div align="center">